cowboysdude/MMM-NOAA/README.md

 ![](github.png) ![](githubde.png) ![](forecast.png)

 If you do not enter a name in the config.js file it will just say either "Good Morning", "Good Afternoon" or "Good Evening".
-With a name.  **** NEW UPDATE:  loads in 1/2 the time, new config options and different format! **** [See image above]
+With a name.  **** NEW UPDATE:  MUST ADD POSITION to config see example BELOW in sampe CONFIG ****
 *Shows forecast or not, config option
 *NO longer need to enter Lat and Lon... it's automatic!
 *Automatically adjusts languge based on your config.js!